 Based on field research – which began in 1980 – and recommendations from educators, learners, business and industry representatives, and community-based agencies, the competencies are regularly updated and validated at state and national levels.
 Studies conducted in several states show strong links between CASAS Competencies and learner needs.
 CASAS is a standards-based system correlated to national and state-level standards .

 Using CASAS competencies in curriculum, assessment, and instruction

-CASAS assessments measure the attainment of basic reading, math, listening, speaking, and writing skills in contexts that learners would expect to encounter in everyday situations.
-Assessment results provide feedback to learners and instructors to target further instruction.
-Incorporating CASAS Competencies and Content Standards into curriculum and using the CASAS assessment system can help adult education programs better meet learner, community and program needs and fulfill federal, state and local reporting requirements.
+Our tests measure reading, math, listening, speaking, and writing skills in contexts of everyday situations.
+Results provide feedback to learners and instructors.
+Incorporating CASAS Competencies and Content Standards into curriculum and using our system can help better meet learner, community, and program needs and fulfill federal, state, and local reporting requirements.

-The CASAS resource QuickSearch lists more than 2,300 print, audio, visual and computer-based instructional materials, and correlates them to the CASAS Competencies.
-Through the competencies, educators and trainers can identify curriculum materials that target specific learning needs at appropriate instructional levels.
+The CASAS resource QuickSearch lists more than 2,800 print and computer-based instructional materials and correlates them to CASAS Competencies, thus allowing educators to identify materials that target specific learning needs at appropriate instructional levels.